Introduction to general relativity: Sources of gravity

 In Newton's description of gravity, the gravitational force is caused by matter.
 More precisely, it is caused by a specific property of material objects: their mass.
 In Einstein's theory and related theories of gravitation, curvature at every point in spacetime is also caused by whatever matter is present.
 Here, too, mass is a key property in determining the gravitational influence of matter.
 But in a relativistic theory of gravity, mass cannot be the only source of gravity.
 Relativity links mass with energy, and energy with momentum.

 The equivalence between mass and energy, as expressed by the formula E = mc^{2}, is the most famous consequence of special relativity.
 In relativity, mass and energy are two different ways of describing one physical quantity.
 If a physical system has energy, it also has the corresponding mass, and vice versa.
 In particular, all properties of a body that are associated with energy, such as its temperature or the binding energy of systems such as nuclei or molecules, contribute to that body's mass, and hence act as sources of gravity.

 In special relativity, energy is closely connected to momentum.
-Just as space and time are, in that theory, different aspects of a more comprehensive entity called spacetime, energy and momentum are merely different aspects of a unified, four-dimensional quantity that physicists call four-momentum.
+In special relativity, just as space and time are different aspects of a more comprehensive entity called spacetime, energy and momentum are merely different aspects of a unified, four-dimensional quantity that physicists call four-momentum.
 In consequence, if energy is a source of gravity, momentum must be a source as well.
 The same is true for quantities that are directly related to energy and momentum, namely internal pressure and tension.
 Taken together, in general relativity it is mass, energy, momentum, pressure and tension that serve as sources of gravity: they are how matter tells spacetime how to curve.
-In the theory's mathematical formulation, all these quantities are but aspects of a more general physical quantity called the energy–momentum tensor.
+In the theory's mathematical formulation, all these quantities are but aspects of a more general physical quantity called the stress–energy tensor.